 The last hour of trading, from 3 PM to 4 PM EST, also typically has some big moves.

 In my experience, most of my profits comes in the first 90 minutes of the session.
 If I keep trading after lunch, my profits go up only marginally for putting in a lot more hours.
+Or you may lose what you made in the morning.

 Day Trading Entries for Trending Stocks